sbmlteam/libsbml/README.txt

 Feature Highlights:
 -------------------

 * Full SBML Support.
-All constructs in SBML Level 1 (Versions 1 and
-  2) and SBML Level 2 are supported.
-For compatibility with some technically incorrect but popular Level 1 applications and models, the parser recognizes and stores notes and annotations defined for the top-level <sbml> element (logging a warning).
+All constructs in SBML Levels 1, 2 and 3 are supported.
+For compatibility with some technically incorrect but popular Level 1 applications and models, the parser recognizes and stores notes and annotations defined for the top-level <sbml>
+  element (logging a warning).

-* Unified SBML Level 2 and Level 1 object models.
-All objects have getSBMLDocument(), getModel(), getLevel(), and getVersion(), methods among other things.
-Also, the interface to SBML's Rules abstracts away some of the individual rule type (assignment, rate, algebraic) differences.
+* Unified SBML Level 1, Level 2, and Level 3 object models.
+All
+  objects have getSBMLDocument(), getModel(), getLevel(), and getVersion(), methods among other things.

 * Full XML and SBML Validation.
 All XML and Schema warning, error and fatal error messages are logged with line and column number